 Royal Order of Scotland

 The Royal Order of Scotland is the oldest Masonic Order, after the Craft, having originated in London in about 1740 and was then re-introduced in Edinburgh in 1763, becoming a Grand Lodge and Chapter in 1767.
-The Grand Lodge in Edinburgh controls the 90 Provincial Grand Lodges situated in many parts of the world.
+The Grand Lodge in Edinburgh controls over ninety Provincial Grand Lodges in many parts of the world.
 The Order has always claimed that the King of the Scots is the hereditary Grand Master.

 The Royal Order comprises two Degrees, namely: